DimitrieStoica/anotherstoic.github.io/data-structures/trees/README.md

 - the left node is visited first, then the right subtree and finally the root node (lrn)

 # Heap
-- it is a complete binary tree -> it is constructed row by row from left ro right
+- it is a `complete binary tree` -> it is constructed row by row from left to right
+- max efficient implementation of a priority queue ADT
+- used for sorting

+> Abstract Data Type(ADT) - core API that caracterizes a data type

+## Operations
+- insert an item with priority
+- pull the highest priority item
+- is empty?
+- peek

 ## Time complexity of operations